 It’s the season!

 If you’re shopping for a new car early in the calendar year, you may be able to snag a great deal on a shiny new vehicle in the previous year’s model.
-If it’s the first few months of 2021, any unsold 2020 models sitting on the lot are likely to be available at liquidation pricing.
+For example, if it’s the first few months of 2021, any unsold 2020 models sitting on the lot are usually available at liquidation pricing.
 Another great car buying season is tax season!
-Dealers stock up on inventory and offer great deals during the time of year that people are putting tax refunds to use.
-If you can wait until one of these prime shopping seasons, it’s definitely worth it if you have your eye on a new model!
+Dealers stock up on inventory and offer great deals to customers spending their tax refunds.
+If you can wait until one of these prime shopping seasons, that new model you have your eye on might be more affordable!

 Safety and modern features are important to you.

 Everyone has different wants and needs in a car.
 When deciding what’s most important to you, you may decide that safety and modern features top the list.
-These include things like backup assist and rearview cameras, additional airbags, or navigation, and some new features that just offer a ton of convenience.
+New features can include backup assist and rearview cameras, additional airbags, navigation, and other features that offer a ton of convenience.
 If you live in a state with cold winters, you may prefer the auto-start and seat warming options available in newer models.
-Decide which features are best for you and then compare the availability of those options in a new model versus those from previous years.
+Decide which features are best for you before deciding on a new or used vehicle.

 You’re worried about possible repair costs.

 Many people, when setting their budgets for buying and maintaining a new car, are concerned about the potential of used vehicles needing costly repairs.
-Buying a new car means you’ll have a manufacturer’s warranty to cover any unexpected repairs and that brings peace of mind to a lot of buyers.
-If possible repairs are a concern for you and your family, buying a new car might be the best option!
+Buying a new car means your manufacturer’s warranty will cover any unexpected repairs, and that brings peace of mind to a lot of buyers.
+If the cost of repairs is a concern for you and your family, buying a new car might be the best option!